maelys-mcardle/snowflake/docs/hello-world.md

 bank `01`.
 The second parameter is what to store in the variable, in this case, the string `Hello, World!`.

-That's not very readable.
+All these numbers do not make for readable code.
 The interpreter has a `--print` flag to help with this.
 This is what the first line of the code above looks like when it's passed through the Snowflake interpreter with the `--print` flag:

 ```
 VAR @00 Hello, World!